-Radon Gas Testing
+Radon Gas Testing Services

 Radon Gas is a type of soil gas which, occurs naturally.
-According to the EPA, it has been concluded that Radon is the second leading cause of deaths due to lung cancer in the US, with the first cause being smoking.
-For exposure to Radon for the average citizens, the EPA has set the standard of 4.0pCi/L, as the maximum exposure limit.
+According to the EPA, Radon Gas is the second leading cause of lung cancer related deaths among smokers each year in the United States! and the leading cause of lung cancer deaths each year among non-smokers!

 When you’re in the market to purchase a new home or if you’re just maintaining your current home or business, radon testing should be a high priority on your checklist.
 The negative health effects of living in a home – or working in a building – with high radon levels is the main reason you should have your home inspected.
 The fact that you can’t see, smell, or taste radon is another reason it’s so important to have a professional test the air.
 Your family’s life could be at stake, and having the peace of mind that your home or business doesn’t have high levels of radon is priceless.